ohjuno/centernet/README.md

 Like the original, this repository is released under the MIT License (see [LICENSE](LICENSE) for details).
 However, some code is borrowed from [torchvision](https://github.com/pytorch/vision) (mobilenet v3 implementation).
-Please refer to the original license of there projects.
+Please refer to the original license of their projects.